mBART: Multidimensional Monotone BART: A Constrained Regularization Prior

-In this case, the marginal distributions of $\mu_1$ and $\mu_2$ are skew normal distributions (Azzalini 1985) with variances equal to $\sigma_\mu^2$, and means $\mu_\mu - c\sigma_\mu/\sqrt{\pi}$ and $\mu_\mu + c\sigma_\mu/\sqrt{\pi}$, respectively.
-Thus, the marginal prior variances of $\mu_1$ and $\mu_2$ are identical to the marginal variances of the unconstrained means.
-This equality helps to balance the prior effects across predictors and facilitates the calibrated specification of $\sigma_\mu$ described below.
-Of course, it will be the case that some means $\mu_{ij}$ may be further constrained when they occur deeper down the tree, thereby further reducing their prior variance.
+These are skew normal distributions which, when $c^2 = \frac{\pi}{\pi-1}$, have the same variances $\sigma_\mu^2$ and respective means $\mu_\mu - \sigma_\mu/\sqrt{\pi-1}$ and $\mu_\mu + \sigma_\mu/\sqrt{\pi-1}$, (Azzalini 1985).
+That the prior variances of the constrained means $\mu_1$ and $\mu_2$ match the prior variances of the unconstrained means in \eqref{eq:unconstrained}, helps to balance the prior effects across predictors and facilitates the calibrated specification of $\sigma_\mu$ described below.
+Of course, it will be occasionally the case that some means $\mu_{ij}$ may be further constrained when they occur deeper down the tree, thereby further reducing their prior variance.
 Although additional small prior adjustments can be considered for such cases, we view them as relatively unimportant because the vast majority of BART trees will be small with at most one or two constraints.
-Thus, we recommend the prior \eqref{eq:constrained} for all $\mu_{ij}$ which are constrained.
+Thus, we adopt the prior \eqref{eq:constrained} for any $\mu_{ij}$ which becomes constrained}.

 To guide the specification of the hyperparameters $\mu_\mu$ and $ \sigma_\mu$, we use the same informal empirical Bayes strategy in CGM10.
 Based on the idea that that $E(Y \C x)$ is very likely between $y_{min}$ and $y_{max}$, the observed minimum and maximum of $Y$, we want to choose $\mu_\mu$ and $\sigma_\mu$ so that the induced prior on $E(Y \C x)$ assigns substantial probability to the interval $(y_{min}, y_{max})$.
-By using the observed $y_{min}$ and $y_{max}$, we aim to ensure that the implicit prior for $E(Y \C x)$ is in the right ``ballpark''.
+By using the observed $y_{min}$ and $y_{max}$, we aim to ensure that the implicit prior for $E(Y \C x)$ is in the right ``ballpark''{ , thereby avoiding prior-data conflict.}

 In the unconstrained case where each value of $E(Y \C x)$ is the sum of $m$ iid $\mu_{ij}$'s under the sum-of-trees model, the induced prior on $E(Y \C x)$ under \eqref{eq:unconstrained} is exactly $N(m\, \mu_\mu, m\, \sigma_\mu^2)$.
 Let us argue now that when monotone constraints are introduced, $N(m\, \mu_\mu, m\, \sigma_\mu^2)$ still holds up as a useful approximation to the induced prior on $E(Y \C x)$.
 To begin with, for each value of $x$, let $g(x; T_j,M_j) = \mu_{xj}$, the mean assigned to $x$ by the $j$th tree $T_j$.
 Then, under the sum-of-trees model, $E(Y \C x) = \sum_{j=1}^m \mu_{xj}$ is the sum of $m$ independent means since the $\mu_{xj}$'s are independent across trees.
 Using central limit theorem considerations, this sum of small random effects will be approximately normal, at least for the central part of the distribution.
 The means of all the random effects will be centered around $\mu_\mu$, (the constrained $\mu_{ij}$'s will have pairwise offsetting biases), and so the mean of $E(Y \C x)$ will be approximately $\mu_\mu$.
 Finally, since the marginal variance for all $\mu_{xj}$'s \ is at least approximately $\sigma_\mu^2$, the variance of $E(Y \C x)$ will be approximately $m\sigma_\mu^2$.